- Place and identify land plants on a phylogenetic tree within the domain Eukarya

 - Define, draw, and label the general alternation of generations life cycle

-- Differentiate major plant taxa (bryophytes, lycophytes, gymnosperms, and angiosperms) using the key adaptations to life on land and the dominant life cycle stage (gametophyte or sporophyte)
+- Differentiate major land plant taxa (bryophytes, lycophytes, gymnosperms, and angiosperms) using the key adaptations to life on land and the dominant life cycle stage (gametophyte or sporophyte)

-Land plants on the phylogenetic tree of life
+Land Plants on the Phylogenetic Tree of Life

 Note that we are specifically referring to LAND plants throughout this reading, such as mosses, ferns, conifers, and flowering plants.
-Algae, which are aquatic, photosynthetic eukaryotes, are also typically considered to be plants (though obviously not land plants); however, the term “algae” refers to a large and diverse group of photosynthetic eukaryotes that includes green, brown, and red algae that do not have a single common photosynethic ancestor (in other words, the term “algae” is not monophyletic).
-But green algae and land plants do share a common photosynthetic ancestor: land plants evolved from a group of green algae 480-470 MYA during the Ordovician Period in the Paleozoic Era in the Phanerozoic Eon.
+Algae, which are aquatic, photosynthetic eukaryotes, are also typically considered to be plants (though obviously not land plants); however, the term “algae” refers to a large and diverse group of photosynthetic eukaryotes that includes green, brown, and red algae that do not have a single common photosynthetic ancestor (in other words, the term “algae” is not monophyletic).
+But green algae and land plants do share a common photosynthetic ancestor: land plants evolved from a group of green algae approximately 480-470 MYA, which was relatively early in the Paleozoic Era within in the Phanerozoic Eon.
 The common ancestry with green algae places plants on the phylogenetic tree of life as seen below:

 The information below was adapted from OpenStax Biology 25.1